azhe1874/Comp2090_grp10/README.md

 - Name - Haruka

 ## <a name="project_aim">Project Aim
 We have two tasks for this group project.

 Task1 is focuses on real-life problem solving with the concept of Object-Oriented Programming (OOP).
+The main objective is to design and implement a functional Warehouse Management System (WMS) with a Graphical User Interface (GUI) .

-Task2 is to self-study on a new data structure AND a new algorithm.
+Task2 is to self-study on a new data structure and a new algorithm.The findings will be applied by integrating this new knowledge into the WMS to solve a specific logistical problem, thereby demonstrating the practical benefits of advanced computational techniques in a real-world application.

 ## <a name="task_one">Task1
 ### Project overview